Going through grief during the holidays brings many challenges—seen and unforeseen.

 Today’s holiday grief tip is: Watch out for, plan for, and be mindful of triggers.

-While going through deep grief, there usually isn’t much of a desire to do anything at all, but with a few preparations, many situations that can present further heartache can be pre-planned for, contained or avoided.
+While going through deep grief, there usually isn’t much of a desire to do anything at all, but with a few preparations, many situations that can present further heartache can be pre-planned for, contained, or avoided.

 Some people who are deep in grief have the full ability to do all of the usual Christmas traditions and activities they’ve always enjoyed doing…this even brings great comfort to some.
 For others, doing the usual activities and traditions feel as though their heart is being pierced with an indescribable pain.
+During grief, triggers can suddenly pop up and hurt very badly – with both scenarios.

 Sometimes, there’s a need for a griever to change things up so they can figure out how to enjoy the holidays once again.
 No choices need to be permanent or “set in stone”…change may be needed just for this year.